ILIAS-eLearning/ILIAS/Services/Certificate/PRIVACY.md

 ## Data being stored

-- For each issued persisting user certificate the ID of the user account is stored in database table `il_cert_user_cert` (field: `user_id`).
-The purpose of this ID being stored is the identification of the certificate's owner (for filtering purposes) whenever certificates are determined, presented or exported.
+For each issued persisting user certificate, the ID of the user account is stored.
+The purpose of this ID being stored is the identification of the certificate being presented to or exported by the respective owner of certificate.
-- In addition, further user related data is stored (fields: `certificate_content`, `template_values`), depending on the placeholders used in the certificate template.
-All placeholders defined in a certificate template (database table `il_cert_template`) will be replaced by the corresponding user data and related data of the issuing object given at that particular moment in time, when the relevant domain event (e.g. `User comples object`) is raised.
-It's the nature of a `Persisting Certificate` that requires this data being determined and stored at the point in time when the certificate is created.
-The user certificate and it's data MUST be immutable, not matter if user data change afterwards.
-You can think of this as a "snapshot" or a virtual printer.
-The certificate content (`certificate_content`) is a plain XML string, the placeholder values are stored as a JSON string.
+* In addition, certificate templates may contain placeholders.
+* All placeholders defined in a certificate template will be replaced by the corresponding user data and contextual data i.e., course title or issuing date.
+* The issuing of certificate and thus replacing placeholders with user data is triggered by the user who completes an object.
+* The actual replacing of placeholders is done by processing a queue.
+The queue holds the user ID along with the object related data and a datetime information.
+Once a queue item has been processed, the record will be deleted.
+* The issued certificates are immutable: They contain the user data that replaced the placeholders at the moment of issuing.
+It will not change with time.

     Stored Data (if used as a placeholder in a certificate template):